security-companion/security-awareness-training/security-awareness-training-en.md

 ---

   - Do I know the URL (= link address)?
-  - Is the translation poor?
+  - Is the translation of the website or email poor?
 Are the images of bad quality?
   - Is there really no letter changed in the URL? https://amazon.com and https://amaz0n.com are completely different
   - Am I on the official site or does the last part of the domain belong to another country? .ru, .uk, .cn etc.?
     - Example: https://company.com.uk or https://company.de instead of https://company.com